AU-ExoMars/PCOT/mkdocs/docs/userguide/multifile.md

 * Big-endian data
 @@@

+## Missing files and directories

+PCOT documents are often shared without the original source images, so it's common to open a `.pcot` file on a machine where the directory (or some of the files) the Multifile input was reading from no longer exists.
+This is not treated as an error - the document's cached image data is kept, and the graph carries on working with it.

+If this happens, you'll see:

+* The Multifile tab button gets a red border, and hovering over it shows a tooltip explaining what couldn't be found.
+* A banner at the top of the Multifile tab itself describes the problem (a missing directory, or one or more missing files within it), and reassures you that cached data is still being used, so nothing is actually broken.
+* In the file list, any files that couldn't be found are shown in red and moved to the top of the list, so they're easy to spot among a long list of otherwise-normal files.

+The original directory/file path is never silently overwritten or reset to some other directory - it's left as configured, so you can fix the underlying problem (e.g. mount the drive, copy the files back) and try again.

+Once the files are back in place, use the **Retry missing inputs** button in the main window to re-check all inputs and reload any that were previously missing, without needing to close and reopen the document.

 ## Presets
 You can save
 and load these values - and most other settings for multifile input, such